MaggiePuch/Crowdfunding_ETL/README.md

 Create the Crowdfunding Database:

-With our newly created CSV files, we created our ERD for our database schema.
+With our newly created CSV files (located in our Resources folder), we created our ERD for our database schema.
 We used the schema to create our Postgres database ‘crowdfunding_db’.
 We then loaded our CSV files into the tables and ran Select * statements to confirm the files loaded correctly onto our tables.

+Screenshots of our Select Statements and the ERD are located in the Screenshots folder.